apexpl/apex_v1/docs/logging.md

 diagnose the issue.

 At times you will also want to save a debug session for later inspection.
 To do this, within terminal type:
-`php apex.php debug 1`.
+`./apex debug 1`.
 The debug session of the next request will be saved, and can be viewed any time via the *Devel Kit-&gt;Debugger* menu of the administration panel.
 The system only retains one debug session at a time, so upon saving another session the prior one will be overwritten.